I was arrested for a DUI and I'm under 21. What am I Facing?

 Are There Any Diversionary Programs That Could Prevent Me From Having A DUI on my Record?

 IF this is an individual's first DUI offense, and the minor does not have a serious and/or lengthy juvenile record, he/she may be eligible for Accelerated Rehabilitative Disposition (read more about ARD in our blog post regarding this program).
+Having an experienced DUI attorney will greatly increase thee chances of entry into the ARD program.
 If the minor enters the program and successfully completes it, his/her charges will be dismissed and they will be able to file for an expungement in order to have their record cleared.
 It is important to note that, despite the BAC in the minor's system, he/she will lose their license for a mandatory period of 90 days if they enter the ARD program.

 Should I Hire a Lawyer?